The Surfside community gathers for a memorial as search efforts turn from rescue to recovery - KRDO

 The memorial was held after Miami-Dade County Mayor Daniella Levine Cava announced that the search effort is transitioning from rescue to recovery.
 The decision was made after determining “the viability of life in the rubble” was low, Miami-Dade County Fire Chief Alan Cominsky said.

-The mayor said the death toll stands at 54, with 86 people “potentially unaccounted for.”
+The death toll stands at 54, with 86 people “potentially unaccounted for” in one of the worst mass casualty events in recent years.

 “Nothing we can do can bring back those we’ve lost, but we can and we will do everything in our power possible to identify all of the victims and to offer closure to the families in this time of unimaginable grief to share this news with the families,” Levine Cava said.